pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

   * Now you can see the text file by entering `oocalc sample-af.left.txt`.

-You may notice that there are some differences in what these two methods give you, so which you choose largely depends on what you’re looking for, and sometimes it may be necessary to use boths ways to get everything you need:
+You may notice that there are some differences in what these two methods give you, so which you choose largely depends on what you're looking for, and sometimes it may be necessary to use boths ways to get everything you need:

 Way 1 will give you FA, AD, RD, and Trace among other less commonly used diffusion measures.
 It will give you not only the mean of these values for the case, but also the minimum and maximum values.
 Be careful to mind that the values it gives you are 1000 times the values you will typically see, including what you get using Way 2.
 This is alright but something you need to keep in mind during analyses.
 Way 1 will not give you FW or associated measures like FAt and so on.